-Use of clinical decision-support system can improve HIV careDecember 4th, 2012 in HIV & AIDS /
+Use of clinical decision-support system can improve HIV careDecember 4, 2012 in Medicine & Health / HIV & AIDS

 (HealthDay)—Use of a clinical decision-support system (CDSS) appears to be beneficial in HIV care, with improvements noted in CD4 cell counts and clinic follow-up, according to a study published in the Dec.
 4 issue of the Annals of Internal Medicine.